 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be written off, but their importance to your home’s furnace efficiency cannot be overstated.
-Dusty air filters can mean a number of comfort problems for homeowners, including:
+Dusty air filters can mean a variety of comfort issues for homeowners, including:

 - Restricted airflow